piotrl/blog/content/blog/angular-testing-avoid-done/index.md

 ---
 title: 'Angular Testing: Avoid done() function'
 author: [Piotr Lewandowski]
-tags: ['angular']
+tags: ['angular', 'jest', 'testing']
 cover: './cover.png'
 date: '2021-03-03'
-description: 'xyz'
+description: 'Let’s talk about harmfulness of real asynchronicity in tests'
 ---

-# Angular Testing: Avoid done() function

-Let’s talk about harmfulness of real asynchronicity in tests.

 Have you ever encountered random test instability on Continuous Integration?
 Called some test were just “flaky”?
 I guess you did!
 There might be lots of reasons for flakiness of tests.
 I found asynchronous operations are great contributor to [flakiness score](https://engineering.fb.com/2020/12/10/developer-tools/probabilistic-flakiness/).

-Here **I want to describe mocking async as simple alternative to done() **that could avoid many potential build failures.
+Here **I want to describe mocking async as simple alternative to done()** that could avoid many potential build failures.

 I’m going to use Observable to simulate asynchronous operations.
 It is not limited to RxJs though.
 The article applies to any kind of asynchronous operations under the hood of components and services.